tokio-rs/tokio/docs/contributing/keeping-track-of-issues-and-prs.md

   GitHub Actions or code quality.
 - **C-feature-request** This is a feature request.
 Implementations of feature requests use `C-enhancement` instead.
-- **C-feature-accepted** If you submit a PR for this feature request, we wont close it with the reason "we don't want this".
+- **C-feature-accepted** If you submit a PR for this feature request, we won't close it with the reason "we don't want this".
 Issues with this label should also have the `C-feature-request` label.
 - **C-musing** Stuff like tracking issues or roadmaps. "musings about a better